-Destin Nearshore Gulf Fishing – Beach Fishing refers to fishing the waters of the Gulf of Mexico that reside a near shore or a short distance from the beach – less than 9 miles but usually 1 to 3 miles from shore and always well within sight of land.
+Destin Nearshore Gulf Fishing – refers to fishing the waters of the Gulf of Mexico that reside a near shore or a short distance from the beach – less than 9 miles but usually 1 to 5 miles from shore and always well within sight of land.
 The first few miles of warm, fertile waters of the Nearshore Gulf are some of the most bountiful in all of Florida.
 Fish of all shapes and sizes call these waters home.
 Destin Nearshore Gulf fishing trips are the closest to shore type of Offshore or Deep Sea fishing trips, minimizing the amount of time traveling to your fishing spot and increasing your actual time fishing.
 However don’t for a moment think this has any impact on the quality or quantity of fish caught.

 Destin Nearshore Gulf Fishing produces some of the most active and consistent fishing that Florida has to offer.

 When fishing the Destin Nearshore Gulf’s wrecks and reefs, we will typically troll above or bottom drop baits to the wreck and/or reef floor of the Gulf.
 A variety of Snapper species, Grouper, Mahi, King Mackerel, Blackfin Tuna, Amberjack and many more species frequent these marine habitats and can also be coerced into swimming up to the surface right next to the boat and take a bait.
 Nothing could be more exciting than to see a reef dwelling 20 pound Red Snapper swim up and eat your top water offering and blaze your reel’s drag on its way back down to its home on the reef floor!
 From trolling for speedy pelagics, to playing tug-o-war with a Shark, big Grouper or Snapper, there is something lurking on or above the Nearshore Gulf wrecks and reefs.

 The availability of Destin Nearshore Gulf species is all about the seasons, water temperature, and fish migrations.
 Feel free to contact Capt.
 LW to find out what species are usually available during your planned travel time, or to find out what the best time is to target the species you are most interested in.